DrLong1337/.github/.github/ISSUE_TEMPLATE/20-task-trader.md

 ---
-name: New devops task issue
+name: New trader task issue
 about: Use this template to create a generic trader task with goal, context and sub-task list
 title: "[TASK NAME]"
 labels: trader